 If you have used your examination attempts or have been administratively withdrawn from the programme you must apply for dispensation from the rules that formed the basis for your withdrawal.
 Your application for admission can only be assessed if the board of studies grants you the necessary dispensation.
 Please be aware that a dispensation from the board of studies does not guarantee that you will be admitted, but only that your application for admission will be included in the final assessment.

 If you have passed less than the first year examinations in the programme you want to apply for readmission to (60 ECTS), you must apply through www.optagelse.dk.
 Please be aware that the requirement about passing the first year concerns the newest academic regulations for the programme.
 You can read more about how to apply through www.optagelse.dk here.

 Your dispensation application to apply for re-enrollment must be received by the University no later than 15 March.
 Please attach relevant documentation such as a study overview including all examination attempts as well as your resignation reason.

 If you have passed the first year examinations or more under the valid academic regulations for the specific programme you must apply for ‘administrative enrolment’ in terms of transfer or re-enrolment.
 Your chances of being transferred or re-enroled into the programme depend on several factors.
 For instance there must be available student places to the programme you want to be transferred or enrolled into and you must not have used all of your examination attempts and last but not least you must meet the current admission requirements.

 If you can be re-enroled into the programme you will normally be enrolled under the newest academic regulations.
 This may imply that you cannot get full credit for all the courses you have passed in the programme before you were withdrawn.

-If you previously have been enroled into the programme you apply for admission to it is a good idea to ask for counseling at the counseling team at the programme.
-You can contact the counseling team for more information.
+If you previously have been enrolled into the programme you apply for admission to it is a good idea to ask for counselling at the counselling team at the programme.
+You can contact the counselling team for more information.